software-mansion-labs/react-native-turbo-demo/CONTRIBUTING.md

 ```sh
 yarn test
 ```

 To edit the Objective-C files, open `example/ios/TurboWebviewExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-turbo-webview`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeturbowebview` under `Android`.

+### Demo web views source

+While developing, you can use the example web app as a webview pages source.
+Please check [example web app](/example/server).
+This app is based on [`Turbo Native Demo`](https://github.com/hotwired/turbo-native-demo) app with with a few tweaks.

 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: